-Generally, thirty (30) hours of credit is awarded from other accredited institutions toward the "Masters Specialization Phase" of the doctoral degree.
-Graduate work which has been completed previously from another accredited institution is evaluated either by the Director of Graduate Studies or the Associate Dean of Education to determine if additional credits are applicable to the student's doctoral degree program.
+Thirty (30) hours of credit is awarded from other accredited institutions toward the "Masters Specialization Phase" of the doctoral degree.
+Graduate work which has been completed previously from another accredited institution is evaluated either by the Director of Graduate Studies to determine if additional credits are applicable to the student's doctoral degree program.
+No grade below a C+ will be accepted for doctoral level coursework.
+Grades below a C+ are considered failing and would need to be repeated for credit.